chainwayxyz/citrea-docs/users/node/citrea-testnet/citrea-testnet-executable.md

 ./citrea-v0.5.0-linux-amd64 --da-layer bitcoin --rollup-config-path ./rollup_config.toml --genesis-paths ./genesis
 ```

 If the paths are correct, the full node will start to sync.
-You can check the status with the following command (assuming the `rollup_config.toml` is the same as provided):
+You can check the status with the following command (you may need to arrange the URL at the end based on your setup):

 ```sh
 curl -X POST --header "Content-Type: application/json" --data '{"jsonrpc":"2.0","method":"citrea_syncStatus","params":[], "id":31}' http://0.0.0.0:8080